It’s time to get back

 We will start by releasing design automation plugins for Figma which solve common time wasting tasks faced inside any design team, followed by solving much bigger and more complex problems beyond those.
 We want to build the best premium Figma plugins to solve important problems that very few people seem to be working on.

-I am very optmistic that a much needed new future can be achieved, and I'm excited about the years ahead as we work towards our mission of reducing the distance between design and development to zero.
+I am very optmistic that a much needed new future can be achieved, and I'm excited about the years ahead as we work towards our mission of reducing the distance between design and production to zero.

 We won't be saving anything for the swim back.